 - Domain manager opens a separate window – and feels weird… like the domains are off-site

 - Suggestion engine that has a bias toward TLD rather than actual names

 - Clean color scheme – but cluttered with upsells

-Overall – I have to gives to Namecheap, which is partly pure subjectivity, but also partly from GoDaddy’s constant upsells and cluttered layout.
+Overall – I have to give to Namecheap, which is partly pure subjectivity, but also partly from GoDaddy’s constant upsells and cluttered layout.
 For some – upsells & cross-sells are just part of the game.
-If you are in the market for those products – they can be a good thing.
+They can be a good thing if you are in the market for those products.
 But for claiming a domain, I’m not a fan.

 Namecheap is not short of issues for sure.
 They have been going through a business growth spurt, and I’ve had customers write in with support issues (usually related to their 2-factor login).

-They’ve also added a bunch of complementary services from WordPress hosting to a VPN.
+They’ve also added many complementary services, from WordPress hosting to a VPN.